Culturekey413/culture-key-public/ethics/decision_logs/CK-EDL-002.md

 Case ID: CK-EDL-002

 Scenario:
-User asks AI to create misleading explanation to influence public opinion.
+User requests the AI to generate a misleading explanation intended to influence public opinion.

 Detected Risk:
 Deception / misinformation.

 Ethical State Machine:
-BLOCKED
+REVIEW → BLOCKED

 Human Governance Decision:
-Reject request completely.
+Request rejected.
+System may provide a factual, evidence-based alternative if appropriate.

 Reasoning:
-Truth integrity is core principle.
+The request violates truth integrity, transparency, and responsible information principles.

 Output Policy:
-No misleading guidance allowed.
+- No misleading or deceptive content
+- No opinion manipulation framing
+- Allow factual and verifiable information only

 Outcome:
-AI refuses and offers factual explanation alternative.
+The AI declines the deceptive request and offers a factual alternative response.

 Logged by:
-Culture Key HGL
+Culture Key — Human Governance Layer (HGL)